PrideCraft/Public-Issue-Tracker/.github/ISSUE_TEMPLATE/staff-application.md

 ---

 **Username:**
-Please include your Minecraft username, Discord username, Tag, and ID ([don't know how to get your id?](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-))
+Please include your Minecraft username, Discord username, Tag, and ID ([don't know how to get your id?](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-))<br>
+(Replace this text)

 **Why I want to be a staff member:**
-Please include a short statement about why being staff appeals to you.
+Please include a short statement about why being staff appeals to you.<br>
+(Replace this text)

 **Skill-set:**
-Please include any skills you have that would make you a desirable asset.
+Please include any skills you have that would make you a desirable asset.<br>
+(Replace this text)

 **Required skills**
 It is required you check all the below.